bitpaket/docs/help/manage-pakets.md

 # Pakets
 {:tools}

 On BitPaket, Each **container** is a **paket**.
-Each paket can contain infinite numbers of objects and folders.
+Each paket can contain infinite number of objects and folders.
 Pakets can be disabled/enabled individually and has each paket its own subdomain (URI).

 You also can use custom domains with your pakets.
 See below.